Century Plant

 Maintenance

 Low maintenance.
+Grows in a wide range of conditions.
 Remove old leaves if desired, using gloves to protect from spines.
 Heat and cold tolerant.
 Grows in very dry conditions, but benefits from some extra moisture.
 Best used in mass or as focal point.
 It also does well in a large container.
 Can take light shade better than some other agaves.
 Although cold tolerant, should be protected from teen winter temperatures to avoid damage.
 Plant away from heavy pedestrian traffic due to sharp-tipped leaves.
-Propagation: seed, offshoot transplant.
+Native habitat: disturbed areas, open pine woods, sandy places in desert scrub at elevations around 200 metres, cliffs, grasslands, riparian zones, beaches and sandy areas, and rocky slopes.

 Blooms June-July.
 Leaves are green to blue-green color with an interesting pattern on the back side, and sharp tips.
 The inflorescence appears after the plant is 10 yrs old and then it dies.
 Pups typically appear at base before parent plant blooms and dies.
 Flowers are funnel-shaped to cylindrical, growing in cluster on the upper half of a long, branched stalk.
 The fruit is a capsule.